pammacdotnet/TypstPaper/paper.typ

   placement: none,
 ) <fig:kanban>

-#let tiaoma = package-link("tiaoma")
+#let tiaoma = package-link("Tiaoma")

 For sharing and distributing small amount of information, a QR code and other barcodes have proven helpful.
 They can be generated and customized via the #tiaoma package, using a Wasm version of Zint.

-= Slide composition
+= Slide composition <sec:slides>
-Typst can be extended for slide creation through the #package-link("Touying") package, which provides a flexible framework similar in spirit to LaTeX's Beamer.
+Typst can be extended for slide creation through the #package-link("Touying") package, which provides a flexible framework similar in spirit to LaTeX's Beamer @Hofert10.
 With Touying, users can design presentation slides directly in Typst, benefiting from its concise syntax, powerful layout capabilities, and smooth PDF output.
 The package supports themes, overlays, and structured elements, making it easy to control the visual style while focusing on content.
 Touying enables the creation of consistent, professional slides with minimal boilerplate.
 This makes it especially appealing for academic and technical presentations where precision, readability, and customization are key (@fig:slides).

 #figure(
-  image("./slide example/example.pdf"),
+  image("./slide example/example.pdf", width: 98%),
   kind: image,
-  caption: [A slide (with complex content) created with #package-link("Touying")],
+  caption: [A slide (with complex content) created with the #package-link("Touying") add-on],
   placement: none,
 ) <fig:slides>

 = Conclusions <sec:conclusions>
 Typst is a markup language for typesetting documents, combining ease of use, speed, and versatility.
 It transforms plain text files with markup into polished PDFs.
 Ideal for long-form writing, Typst excels at creating essays, articles, scientific papers, books, reports, and homework assignments.
-It also shines in technical fields, such as mathematics, physics, and engineering thanks to its robust support for mathematical notation.
+It also shines in technical fields, such as Mathematics, Physics, and Engineering thanks to its robust support for mathematical notation.
 Additionally, its powerful styling and automation capabilities make it perfect for document sets with a consistent design, like a book series or branded publications.

 = CRediT Authorship Contribution Statement
 #format-credit-section()

 = Data Statement
 The research does not involve the use of external data.
+All figures have been generated dinamically in Typst and associated packages.

 = Declaration of Conflicts of Interest
 We have no conflict of interest to declare.